r3cubed/r3cubed.github.io/README.md

 ## 2021 Winter RM Camp
 ### Research Topics:
-1. Who is the best doctor?
+1. Who is the best doctor among three?
 2. Lake conundrum and who should be blamed?
-3. Who is the puppet master?
+3. Are there puppet masters out there?

 ***